vuldb/cyber_threat_intelligence/actors/LokiBot/README.md

 ## IOA - Indicator of Attack

-These _indicators of attack_ (IOA) list the potential fragments used for technical activities like reconnaissance, exploitation, privilege escalation, and exfiltration by Lokibot.
+These _indicators of attack_ (IOA) list the potential fragments used for technical activities like reconnaissance, exploitation, privilege escalation, and exfiltration by LokiBot.
 This data is unique as it uses our predictive model for actor profiling.

 ID | Type | Indicator | Confidence
 -- | ---- | --------- | ----------